Singularities of linear systems and boundedness of Fano varieties: Singularities of divisors with bounded degree

-\emph{Step 3.} By construction, $(W,\Gamma_W)$ is klt.
 Run an MMP on $K_W+\Gamma_W$ over $X$ and let $Y'$ be the resulting model.
-Since $K_W+\Gamma_W\equiv G/X$, by the negativity lemma, the MMP contracts any component of $G$ with positive coefficient, hence $Y'\to X$ is an isomorphism over the complement of finitely many closed points.
-Moreover, since
+Since $K_W+\Gamma_W\equiv G/X$ and since $G$ is exceptional over $X$ by Step 2, applying the negativity lemma shows that the MMP contracts every component of $G$ with positive coefficient.
+In particular, every $E_i$ with positive-dimensional image on $X$ is contracted, by Step 2.
+Thus the induced morphism $Y'\to X$ is a small morphism over the complement of finitely many closed points.
+On the other hand, by Step 2,